alexisP/alexisp.github.io/_posts/2022-04-12-connected-registry.md

 ---
 In this article, we will implement a connected registry architecture with an Azure container registry and we will detail the various available features and use cases connected registry can cover.

 Whenever we are working in a container-based environment, we need to build and push our applications images into container registries.
 We have a huge number of options in the market that provide registry capabilities (Harbor, Quay, ...) and even if their initial goal is to provide storage capabilities for images, they are enriched with additional features to ease developers and operators activities around image management (image security scan for vulnerabilities, role-based access control, content signing, ...).

 Azure provide a container registry solution called **Azure Container Registry (ACR)** and this article aims at presenting you a particular feature of ACR which is the connected registry.
-It is basically a way to create a local/on-premise replicas of our container registry to improve performances and resiliency of local applications.
+It is basically a way to create local/on-premise replicas of our container registry to improve performance and resiliency of local applications.

 - [Azure Container Registry](#azure-container-registry)
   - [Replications](#replications)